-Macroeconomic pressures in the markets in which we operate, including, but not limited to, the effect of the COVID-19 pandemic may alter the ways in which we conduct our business operations and manage our financial capacities.
+Macroeconomic pressures in the markets in which we operate, including, but not limited to, the effect of the COVID-19 pandemic, the ongoing military conflict between Russia and Ukraine and inflationary pressures may alter the ways in which we conduct our business operations and manage our financial capacities.

 To varying degrees, the ways in which we conduct our business operations and manage our financial capacities are influenced by macroeconomic conditions that affect companies directly involved in or providing services related to the drug and biological product development.
 For example, real GDP growth, business and investor confidence, the COVID-19 pandemic, inflation, employment levels, oil prices, interest rates, tax rates, availability of consumer and business financing, housing market conditions, foreign currency exchange rate fluctuations, costs for items such as fuel and food and other macroeconomic trends can adversely affect not only our decisions and ability to engage in research and development and clinical trials, but also those of our management, employees, third-party contractors, manufacturers and suppliers, competitors, stockholders and regulatory authorities.
-In addition, geopolitical issues around the world and how our markets are positioned can also impact the macroeconomic conditions and could have a material adverse impact on our financial results.
+The ongoing military conflict between Russia and Ukraine has created extreme volatility in the global capital markets and is expected to have further global economic consequences, including disruptions of the global supply chain and energy markets.
+Any such volatility and disruptions may adversely affect our business or the third parties on whom we rely.
+If the equity and credit markets deteriorate, including as a result of political unrest or war, it may make any necessary debt or equity financing more difficult to obtain in a timely manner or on favorable terms, more costly or more dilutive.
+Increased inflation rates can adversely affect us by increasing our costs, including labor and employee benefit costs.
+In addition, higher inflation and macro turmoil and uncertainty could also adversely affect our customers, which could reduce demand for our products.